GoodFellas-ai/film-oneri-motoru/README.md

 Results were interpreted

-📈 Results
+📈 Results:

 User preferences Meaningful movie recommendations were generated based on the user's preferences.
 The model successfully captured similar user behaviors.
 The recommendation system was optimized at the basic level.
 ---

-📊 Project Management
+📊 Project Management:

 This project was managed using GitHub Projects:
 👉 https://github.com/GoodFellas-ai/film-oneri-motoru/projects

 ---
-📌 Development Areas
+📌 Development Areas:

 Hybrid recommendation system integration
 Deep learning-based models (Neural Collaborative Filtering) Real-time recommendation system development
 ---
-👨‍💻 Author
+👨‍💻 Author:

 This project was prepared to develop practical skills in the field of data science and AI also recommendation systems.
 ---

-Examples
+Examples:

 Input: The Terminator (1984)
 Output: Predator, RoboCop, Total Recall, The Thing, Alien...